-When responding to any emergency, the Priorities are:
+When responding to any emergency, the goals are:

-- 1. Protection of people
+- 1. Life safety

-- 2. Incident Stabilization
+- 2. Incident stabilization

 - 3. Protection of the environment

-- 4. Protection of Property/Assets
+- 4. Protection of property/Assets

 Emergency response should follow the following basic steps:

 - 1. Assess the situation.

 - 2. Protect the responders and other personnel.

 - 3. Isolate and control the situation.

 - 4. Conduct required notifications.

 - 5. Mitigate impacts.

 - 6. Repair and recover operations.

 - 7. Submit required reports.